zmwm37/zmwm37/README.md

 <h1> Hello web traveler! 🚀 Thanks for visiting my GitHub.</h1>

 <p>
- I'm Zander, a data scientist at Deloitte Consulting 🟢 where I help government agencies implement the latest in AI technology.
+ I'm Zander, a senior data scientist at Deloitte Consulting 🟢 where I help government agencies implement the latest in AI technology.
 I'm also an alum of the  <a href = 'https://capp.uchicago.edu/'>Computational Analysis & Public Policy (CAPP) program<a> at the University of Chicago and a research assistant in the <a href='https://chicagohai.github.io/'>Chicago Human + AI (CHAI) Lab</a>.

-I am passionate about combining data and analytics into products that improve people's lives.
+I am passionate about combining machine learning and natural language processing techniques to help people better understand the world around them.
 </p>
 <h3>Things I code with</h3>
 <p>